MicrosoftDocs/win32/desktop-src/appxpkg/how-to-query-package-identity-information.md

 # Query app package manifest info (C++)

-Learn how to get info from the app package manifest for a Windows Store app using the [packaging API](interfaces.md).
+Learn how to get info from the app package manifest for a UWP app using the [packaging API](interfaces.md).

 ### Create a package manifest reader